fpsvogel/blog-2020/posts/2020-12-21-ruby-functional-programming.md

 So what are these techniques?
 Here are three that are already improving my code.

 **DISCLAIMER:** These efforts of mine are *functional lite* or *baby functional*.
 For a more comprehensive approach, see [dry-rb](https://dry-rb.org/).
-I'm already using a few dry-rb gems, helped along by [Piotr Solnica's dry-rb tutorials](https://www.youtube.com/playlist?list=PLqvlCCuOUZMQAuM6KJk_sWQnZXG00Su1_), but I'm saving most of it for later, when I've gained more experience and/or learned Haskell in order to become Enlightened.
+But be careful not to go overboard with functional programming in Ruby.
+In the words of Avdi Grimm, "Functional programming ideas about preferring immutability and isolating interactions with the outside world can help us avoid the worst pitfalls of procedural and object-oriented coding.
+But trying to program in a *'fully FP'* style in Ruby can be like paddling a kayak with a canoe paddle.
+Upstream. […] Your best bet for effective development is to learn to 'code with the grain' [of the language you're using].
+And when you get right down to it, Ruby's grain is object-oriented." ([source](https://github.com/yct21/observatory/issues/93#issuecomment-347175199))

 **ANOTHER DISCLAIMER:** I'm new to Ruby, so if you see any glaring stupidities below, you can take comfort in the fact that in a few months I will be shaking my head right along with you.
-In the meantime, please let me know of anything that can be improved, either [via DM](https://www.reddit.com/message/compose/?to=fps-vogel) or by [raising an issue](https://github.com/fps-vogel/pipeful/issues).
+In the meantime, please let me know of anything that can be improved, either [via DM](https://www.reddit.com/message/compose/?to=vogel) or by [raising an issue](https://github.com/fpsvogel/pipeful/issues).

 ## 1. Pipe data …

 Thinking in terms of a data pipeline can be immensely clarifying.
 Here is the outermost layer of my current project, a CLI app that gives statistics on a reading log.
-Note that for this to work, I've created [the Pipeful gem](https://github.com/fps-vogel/pipeful) which redefines the `>>` operator and equips Array with a unary `+` operator to convert it to pipe arguments.
+Note that for this to work, I've created [the Pipeful gem](https://github.com/fpssvogel/pipeful) which redefines the `>>` operator and equips Array with a unary `+` operator to convert it to pipe arguments.
 The fact that it's so easy to do this is one of the many reasons I love Ruby. ❤️

     require "pipeful"
     require_relative "errors"